The Bankrate promise

 Need capital for your enterprise?
-Whether it’s to help launch the business or simply cover operation costs, a business credit card or small business loan can come to your rescue.
+Whether it’s to help launch your business or simply cover its operating costs, a business credit card or small-business loan can come to your rescue.
 Both offer plenty of compelling qualities.
 What’s more, you don’t need to choose one over the other.

-Here’s what to know about the beauty and power of both products — and how to get the right credit card or loan for you and your business.
+Here’s what to know about the power of both products — and how to get the right credit card or loan for you and your business.

 |Loan amount||Up to $50,000||Up to $5,000,000|

 |Repayment terms||Revolving line of credit||Term loan with a fixed interest rate|

 |Credit requirements||Strong credit required||Strong credit required|

 Ramon Ray, a small-business expert and the founder of SmartHustle.com, believes every entrepreneur should have at least one business credit card.
 “They’re great tools to have in your toolbox,” says Ray.
 “Compared to business loans, credit cards are easy to get.”

 To qualify for most business credit cards you’ll need credit scores in the good to excellent range and have enough income to show the issuer that you can afford the payments.